From veering triangulations to link spaces and back again: Branched surfaces and branch lines

 \subsection{Branch lines}

-The branched surface $\calB^\alpha \subset M$ cuts $M$ into a disjoint union of \emph{upper cusp neighbourhoods}.
-Each of these is homeomorphic to a torus crossed with a ray.
-Suppose that $\check{c}$ is a cusp of $M$ and $\check{N}$ is the corresponding upper cusp neighbourhood.
-We will abuse notation slightly and identify $\check{N}$ with its closure in the induced path metric; this makes $\check{N}$ homeomorphic to a torus cross an interval.
-The inner boundary of $\check{N}$ receives a piecewise smooth structure from $\calB^\alpha$.
-The locus of non-smooth points in $\bdy \check{N}$ is the union of \emph{upper branch loops} for $\check{N}$.
-The name comes from the fact that the union of all branch loops for all upper cusp neighbourhoods surjects the one-skeleton of $\calB^\alpha$.
+The branched surface $B^\calV \subset M$ cuts $M$ into a disjoint union of \emph{upper cusp neighbourhoods}.
+Each of these is homeomorphic to a torus (or annulus, or plane) crossed with a ray.
+Suppose that $\check{c}$ is a cusp of $\calV$ and $\check{N}$ is the corresponding upper cusp neighbourhood.
+We will abuse notation slightly and identify $\check{N}$ with its closure in the induced path metric; this makes $\check{N}$ homeomorphic to a torus (or annulus, or plane) cross an interval.
+The inner boundary of $\check{N}$ receives a piecewise smooth structure from $B^\calV$.
+The locus of non-smooth points in $\bdy \check{N}$ is the union of \emph{upper branch loops (or lines)} for $\check{N}$.
+We orient the upper branch loops (or lines) so that, with $B^\calV$ in dual position, the orientation on an upper branch loop (or line) agrees with the transverse orientation on $B(\calV)$.